Nazareth: Greco-Roman period

 James F. Strange, Professor of Religious Studies at the University of South Florida, notes: "Nazareth is not mentioned in ancient Jewish sources earlier than the third century AD.
 This likely reflects its lack of prominence both in Galilee and in Judaea."
 Strange originally calculated the population of Nazareth at the time of Christ as "roughly 1,600 to 2,000 people" but, in a subsequent publication that followed more than a decade of additional research, revised this figure down to "a maximum of about 480."
 In 2009, Israeli archaeologist Yardenna Alexandre excavated archaeological remains in Nazareth that date to the time of Jesus in the early Roman period.
 Alexandre told reporters, "The discovery is of the utmost importance since it reveals for the very first time a house from the Jewish village of Nazareth."

 Other sources state that during Jesus' time, Nazareth had a population of 400 and one public bath, which was important for civic and religious purposes, as a mikva.

 A tablet at the Bibliothèque Nationale in Paris, dating to AD 50, was sent from Nazareth to Paris in 1878.
 It contains an inscription known as the "Ordinance of Caesar" that outlines the penalty of death for those who violate tombs or graves.
 However, it is suspected that this inscription came to Nazareth from somewhere else (possibly Sepphoris).
 Bagatti writes: "we are not certain that it was found in Nazareth, even though it came from Nazareth to Paris.
 At Nazareth there lived various vendors of antiquities who got ancient material from several places."
-C. Kopp is more definite: "It must be accepted with certainty that [the Ordinance of Caesar]… was brought to the Nazareth market by outside merchants."
+C. Kopp is more definite: "It must be accepted with certainty that [the Ordinance of Caesar]... was brought to the Nazareth market by outside merchants."
 Princeton University archaeologist Jack Finnegan describes additional archaeological evidence related to settlement in the Nazareth basin during the Bronze and Iron Ages, and states that "Nazareth was a strongly Jewish settlement in the Roman period."

+In 2020, Yardenna Alexandre confirmed that Jews from Judea migrated to Galilee and settled in new villages and settlements, including Nazareth, since the late Hellenistic-Hasmonean period (c. late 2nd century).
+Under the leadership of priestly families, the Jewish inhabitants observed ritual purity laws.
+Previously, most of Galilee, except for minor short-lived Israelite settlements in the Naḥal Ẓippori basin, had an occupational gap for about 5 centuries because of the Assyrian conquest in 732 BCE.
+However, there is strong evidence for Assyrian presence in Galilee, based on artefacts in Cana, which was north of Nazareth.
+Konrad Schmid and Jens Schroter note that Assyrians were typically relocated to conquered territories, which most likely included Israel.

+Some scholars believed Jesus, a native of Nazareth, was influenced by Cynicism, which was popular in Hellenized Galilean cities such as Gadara.